Exo-TiC/ExoTiC-MIRI/docs/source/views/stage_2_steps.rst

 ----------------

-If outliers remain in your rate-images, then this step offers a method for cleaning them without using any time-domain information.
-Outlier cleaning is performed by finding deviations from an estimated spatial profile of the spectral trace, following
-`Horne 1986 <https://iopscience.iop.org/article/10.1086/131801/meta>`_.
+If outliers remain in your rate-images, then this step offers a method for cleaning them without having to use any time-domain information, and proceeds frame-by-frame.
+Outlier cleaning is performed by finding deviations from an estimated spatial profile of the spectral trace, following `Horne 1986 <https://iopscience.iop.org/article/10.1086/131801/meta>`_.
 Outliers can also be optionally found by specifying specific data quality flags you wish to expunge.
 See